dgendill/GetRepoList/README.md

 GetRepoList.php
 ===============

-Fetches all the repositories from a GitHub profile and puts them into a JSON file for later use.
+Fetches all the repositories from a GitHub profile and puts them into a text file for later use.

 Example
 =======